wsbf/docs/DATABASE.md

 	lb_artist_name
 ```

-Contains the logbook index of the currently playing track.
+Contains an easily accessible copy of the currently playing track.

-* The other two columns may be redundant if the record is joined with columns in the logbook.
-Since this table seems to only ever have one row, it makes little difference.

 ```
 schedule